What is a Net Book Value?

 The formula used to calculate the net book value of the assets is as below:

 - Original Purchase cost here means the purchase price of the asset paid at the time when the company purchased the assets.

 - Accumulated depreciation here means total depreciation charged or accumulated by the company on its assets till the date of the calculation of the net book value of the asset.

 Net Book Value Calculation Example

 Let’s assume that the company Jack ltd purchased plant and machinery on January 1, 2011, worth $800,000 having a useful life of 10 years.
-The company has the policy to depreciate all assets annually using the straight-line method of depreciation.
+The company has the policy to depreciate all assets annually using the straight-line method of depreciationStraight-line Method Of DepreciationStraight Line Depreciation Method is one of the most popular methods of depreciation where the asset uniformly depreciates over its useful life and the cost of the asset is evenly spread over its useful and functional life. .
 Calculate the net book value of the asset for the financial year ending on December 1, 2018.

 In order to calculate the net book valueBook ValueThe book value formula determines the net asset value receivable by the common shareholders if the company dissolves.
 It is calculated by deducting the preferred stocks and total liabilities from the total assets of the company., accumulated depreciation charged till the financial year ending on December 1, 2018, will be calculated for the 8 years.

 So, the NBV of the asset at the end of the financial year 2018 that will be reported on the balance sheet of the company comes to $16,000.